 Multidisciplinary design

-Active involvement of users and a clear understanding of user and task requirements
+Active involvement of users and a clear understanding of user and task requirements.

-These principles are very important for the concept of this research, because they focus on the ergonomics, comfort, and acceptance of the pilots and students.
+These principles are crucial for the concept of this research since they are focused on the ergonomics, comfort and acceptance of the pilots and students.

-For this study, a prototype of a mobile app in Augmented Reality was built with the Cessna150 aircraft panel, used for the training of new private pilots in several flying clubs in Brazil and specifically in the Aero Club of Santa Catarina.
-This prototype provides a pilot an opportunity to familiarize with the panel of a new plane that he will fly, access it on his smartphone, at anytime, anywhere, and view the panel in a very realistic way.
-Also, and more importantly, the pilot can use the main checklist procedures, in a 3D view, which enables a better understanding of certain movements of push/pull, rotate, and others.
+For this study, a prototype mobile app related to AR was built based on the Cessna150 aircraft panel, which is used for the training of new PPs in a number of flying clubs in Brazil, specifically here, the Aero Club of Santa Catarina.
+This prototype provides the pilot with the opportunity to familiarise themselves with the panel of a new plane that he/she may fly, accessing it on their smartphone anytime, anywhere, and viewing the panel in a highly realistic way.
+Furthermore, perhaps more importantly, the pilot can use the main checklist procedures in 3D view, which enables a better understanding of certain movements of push/pull, rotate, and other movements.

 AUGMENTED REALITY

-Augmented Reality (AR) is a technology that overlays virtual components in a real-world environment while users have a device to watch through it.
-In addition, virtual objects are added to the real world in real-time during the user experience [10].
-To join this technology, digital devices such as smartphones, tablets and virtual reality glasses such as Microsoft Hololens [11] can be used.
-The difference between Augmented Reality (AR) and Virtual Reality (VR) is that the second one creates a completely synthetic and artificial world, in which the user is completely immersed, and in the first one, the user can see the real environment with virtual objects overlaid.
+The technology pertaining to AR involves overlaying virtual components in a real-world environment with users viewing it using a specific device.
+For the most part, virtual objects are added to the real world in real-time during the user experience [10].
+To connect with this technology, digital devices such as smartphones, tablets and virtual reality glasses (e.g., Microsoft Hololens) [11] can be used.
+The difference between AR and virtual reality (VR) is that the latter creates a completely synthetic and artificial world in which the user is completely immersed, while in the former, the user can observe a real environment with virtual objects overlaid.

-With AR, the pilot can see a virtual flight panel in front of him, and by using his smartphone, the user can visualize and study each component before noving on to a real and physical aircraft.
+With AR, the pilot can observe a virtual flight panel in front of them and, using a smartphone, can visualise and study each component before moving on to a real physical aircraft.

-The AR along with a Smartphone provides a useful tool for training, where the professional can practice in a manufactory [9], a garage, or a hangar.
-When correctly done, the AR technology can complete the real environment with respect to creating virtual objects that mimic real time applications [12].
+The combination of AR and smartphone provides a useful tool for training, with the professional able to practice in a manufacturing environment [9], a garage or a hangar.
+When used correctly, the AR technology can present a real environment in terms of creating virtual objects that mimic real-time applications [12].

-The future of AR depends on huge innovations in all fields [13], and this paper presents a new way of learning and training aircrafts’ checklist panels.
+However, the future of AR depends on huge innovations in all fields [13], and this paper presents a new way of learning and training aircraft-related checklist panels.

-Augmented Reality as a training tool
+Augmented reality as a training tool

-This technology is used in industries [14], military environment, schools and it is very useful in the health field where it is possible to visualize inside a human body.
-This kind of digital interface is appropriate to the new generation, comfortable with devices used for Virtual and Augmented Reality [15].
+This technology is used in various industries [14], military environments, and schools and is highly useful in the health field, making it possible to visualise the inside of a human body.
+Furthermore, this type of digital interface is suitable for the new generations comfortable with the devices used for VR and AR [15].

-When combined with gamification, educational technologies are improved, due to the fact that the new generation is open to experiment with new virtual competences and receive stimulus and motivation to win [16].
-The same idea can be applied to Augmented Reality, using challenges similar to videogames to promote learning and pleasure as explained in the Dopamine Cycle including: challenge, achievement, and pleasure.
+When combined with gamification, educational technologies can be improved, largely because the new generations are open to experimenting with new virtual competencies and stimuli and are highly motivated to win [16].
+The same idea can be applied to AR, that is, using challenges similar to videogames to promote learning and pleasure, as explained in terms of the dopamine cycle, which pertains to challenges, achievement and pleasure.
 [17].